daLegat/VeilDrop/README.md

 A dead simple covert payload server that selectively delivers malicious implants or redirects to legitimate-looking pages based on request parameters.

-# 🚀 Getting Started – Veildrop
+# 🚀 Getting Started – VeilDrop

-Veildrop is a minimal HTTPS-based payload delivery service.
+VeilDrop is a minimal HTTPS-based payload delivery service.
 The current version is intended for **local testing only**, using self-signed certificates.

 ---